ntmh12/portfolio-bi/README.md

 My CV in [PDF](https://github.com/ntmh12/portfolio-bi/blob/main/Nguyen%20Thi%20Minh%20Huong%20-%20CV.pdf).

-This is a repository to showcase skills, share projects and track my progress in Business Intelligence.
+This is a repository to showcase skills, share projects and track my progress in Business Intelligence / Data Analyst.

 ---